-- Creation of the Tourism and Hospitality Recovery Program, which would provide support through wage and rent subsidy programs, to hotels, tour operators, travel agencies, and restaurants, with a subsidy rate of up to 75 per cent.
+- Creation of the Hardest-Hit Business Recovery Program, which provides support through wage and rent subsidy programs, to support other businesses that have faced deep losses, with a subsidy rate of up to 50 per cent.
 The program will be available until May 7, 2022, with the proposed subsidy rates available through to March 13, 2022.
 From March 13, 2022, to May 7, 2022, the subsidy rates will decrease by half.
-Status: proposed.
-Information - Creation of the Hardest-Hit Business Recovery Program, which would provide support through wage and rent subsidy programs, to support other businesses that have faced deep losses, with a subsidy rate of up to 50 per cent.
-The program will be available until May 7, 2022, with the proposed subsidy rates available through to March 13, 2022.
-From March 13, 2022, to May 7, 2022, the subsidy rates will decrease by half.
-Status: proposed Information - Creation of the Jobs and Growth Fund; Delivered by Canada's regional development agencies (RDAs), the new fund provides \$700 million to support a regional response and stimulate economic recovery following the COVID-19 crisis by investing in projects that will help to create jobs over the next three years and beyond.
+UPDATE: On December 17, 2021, the proposed legislation received Royal Assent.
+Status: in effect.
+Information - Creation of the Jobs and Growth Fund; Delivered by Canada's regional development agencies (RDAs), the new fund provides \$700 million to support a regional response and stimulate economic recovery following the COVID-19 crisis by investing in projects that will help to create jobs over the next three years and beyond.
 This includes up to \$70 million dedicated to businesses created after January 2020 that meet eligibility criteria.
 By investing in job creators, the fund will help them to future-proof, build resiliency and position businesses for a strong recovery by adopting clean technology, increasing diversity, implementing new digital technologies and strengthening capacity in critical sectors.
 Businesses and the organizations that support them can now apply.
 Status: in effect.
 Applications are being accepted on a continuous intake basis until March 31, 2024, or until funding is fully committed. - Creation of the Tourism Relief Fund; Canada's regional development agencies (RDAs) will deliver \$485 million directly to businesses and organizations to help them adapt their operations to meet public health requirements while investing in products and services to facilitate future growth.
 As long-standing on the ground support to economic development and community growth, the RDAs are well positioned to deliver fast and efficient support to the tourism sector.